Implementing fault-tolerant scenarios for NAT VMs

 yandex-cloud-examples/yc-route-switcher

-GitHub repository and go to the script folder:git clone https://github.com/yandex-cloud-examples/yc-route-switcher.git cd yc-route-switcher/examples
+GitHub repository and navigate to the directory containing resources for our example:git clone https://github.com/yandex-cloud-examples/yc-route-switcher.git cd yc-route-switcher/examples

 -